Prince videography

-This article includes the videography of Prince.
-See Prince discography for his discography.

-Prince was an extremely prolific artist, having released several hundred songs both under his own name and under pseudonyms and/or pen names, as well as writing songs which have been recorded by other artists.
+American singer and songwriter Prince was a highly prolific artist, having released several hundred songs both under his own name and under pseudonyms, as well as writing songs recorded by other artists.
 Estimates of the actual number of songs written by Prince (released and unreleased) range anywhere from five hundred to well over one thousand.
-Prince has sold over 150 million records worldwide, including 39.5 million certified units in the United States, 4.7 million in France and over 10 million records in the United Kingdom.
+Prince has sold over 150 million records worldwide, including 39.5 million certified units in the United States, 4.7 million in France and over ten million records in the United Kingdom.
+Throughout his career, Prince released a total of 17 video albums and 152 music videos.